 Windows Filtering Platform (WFP) is a network traffic processing platform designed to replace the Windows XP and Windows Server 2003 network traffic filtering interfaces.
 WFP consists of a set of hooks into the network stack and a filtering engine that coordinates network stack interactions.

-The WFP components are as follows.
+The WFP components

 The core multi-layer filtering infrastructure, hosted in both kernel-mode and user-mode, that replaces the multiple filtering modules in the Windows XP and Windows Server 2003 networking subsystem.